Josh-Lawson/cosc349-assignment2/README.md

     - Stores names and identifiers of all ingredients used in the system
 4. Recipe
     - Stores information related to the recipe itself such as intructions
+    - Stores the name of the image used to fetch from the S3 bucket
 5. RecipeIngredient
     - Matches ingredients with recipes using the unique identifiers

-## VM 3: Admin Interface
+## Admin Interface EC2

-This vm will be responsible for running the admin web interface of the application, where administrators interact with the system with a higher level of privilege than regular users.
+This EC2 instance is running an Apche web server for the admin interface of the application, where administrators interact with the system with a higher level of privilege than regular users.